sobar-solutions/sobar-solutions.github.io/content/_index.md

       text: |
         <br>

-        London-based Sobar Solutions is an artel of scientists and AI engineers.
+        London-based Sobar Solutions is a community of scientists and AI engineers.
 We organised while working together as AI researchers at a major banking institution.
 We consult businesses, NGOs and science groups, offering efficient and scalable Data Science and AI solutions.
 # We are: [Dr Artur Sokolovsky](https://www.linkedin.com/in/sokolokki/) & [Dr Philipp Bartel](https://www.linkedin.com/in/philipp-bartel-86531660/).

   - block: collection